A complete measurement of a black-hole recoil through higher-order gravitational-wave modes: Methods

 In addition, detecting these types of signals is nowadays very challenging.
-First, signals from highly inclined systems are much weaker than those emitted face-on, reducing the chance of detection.
-Second, current matched-filter searches only target the quadrupole modes of non-precessing BBHs, dramatically damaging our sensitivity towards HM-rich or precessing signals~\citep{Capano:2013raa, Bustillo:2015ova, Bustillo:2016gid, Harry:2016ijz, Harry:2017weg, CalderonBustillo:2017skv, Chandra:2020ccy, Chandra:2022ixv}.
+First, signals from highly inclined systems are \cor{weaker} than those emitted face-on, reducing the chance of detection.
+Second, current matched-filter searches only target the quadrupole modes of non-precessing BBHs, \cor{reducing} our sensitivity towards HM-rich or precessing signals~\citep{Capano:2013raa, Varma:2014jxa, Bustillo:2016gid, Harry:2016ijz, Harry:2017weg, CalderonBustillo:2017skv, Chandra:2020ccy, Chandra:2022ixv,Schmidt_prec_gstlal,Schmidt_prec_gstlal_assym}.

-Despite this, the LVK confidently observed two such signals during its third observing run.
-First, GW200129~\citep{GWTC3} was claimed to show conclusive signatures of precession~\citep{Hannam_nature_precession} which, in turn, allowed for an informative estimation of the kick magnitude $K>698$\,km/s~\citep{Vijay_GWKick} and, although not emphasised therein, a characterisation of the kick direction.
-We note, however, that the interpretation of this signal has been recently challenged by~\citet{Curious_GW200129}, suggesting that the inference of precession may be due to data-quality issues in the Livingston detector.
-In this situation, we turn our attention to the event GW190412~\citep{GW190412}, reported as a BBH which, while showing no signatures of precession, has a mass-ratio $q\simeq 3$ and orbital inclination $\iota\geq 30\,\deg$ at the $90\%$ credible level.
-Consequently, it was concluded that GW190412 contains measurable HMs \cite{Roy2021_HMs}, making it an optimal candidate for estimating the kick direction.
+Despite this, the LVK confidently observed three such signals during its third observing run.
+First, GW200129~\citep{GWTC3} displays signatures of precession~\citep{Hannam_nature_precession}, allowing for an informative estimation of the kick magnitude $K>698$\,km/s~\citep{Vijay_GWKick} and, although not emphasised, a certain characterisation of the kick direction \cor{(see their Fig. 3)}.
+The interpretation of GW200129, however, has been challenged by~\citet{Curious_GW200129}, due to potential data-quality issues in the Livingston detector\footnote{See however \cite{Macas2024}.}.
+Second, while GW190814~\cite{GW190814} contains HMs and enabled a kick-magnitude measurement \cite{Measured_kick_magnitude_GW190814}, its mass ratio exceeds the limits of existing waveform models directly calibrated to numerical simulations \cite{NRSur7dq4,Varma2019_hyb8}, presumably needed to accurately estimate the kick direction.
+With this, we focus on the BBH event GW190412~\citep{GW190412} which, while showing no signatures of precession, has a mass-ratio $q\simeq 3$ and orbital inclination $\iota\geq 30\,\deg$ at the $90\%$ credible level.
+Consequently, GW190412 contains measurable HMs \cite{Roy2021_HMs}, making it a \cor{suitable} candidate for constraining the kick direction.